Slovak Press Photo: The tragedies that shook Slovakia

 Series:

-Zsolt Balázs – "We'll stay even after this land dried out" – Stories from the Hungarian Great Danube Basin After a Historic Summer Drought," freelance photographer.
+Zsolt Balázs (Hungary) – "We'll Stay Even After This Land Dried Out" (Stories from the Hungarian Great Plain After the Historic Summer Drought)

 Category: Arts and Culture